hanez/fgg/README.md

 More to come...

+## Demo

+A demo can be found at [https://hanez.org/photos/](https://hanez.org/photos), but this gallery is generated using my old prototype script written in Ruby.
+But fgg will become a replacement for it.

 ## Requirements

 - Python 3.* (I don't now the concrete version right now.
 I use only Python 3.10 at the moment.
 Could be that fgg is